arcticstormx/JobScrape/README.md

 There is an optional helper `query_loader.py` that can parse queries from a Markdown file (headings `## LinkedIn` and/or `## Indeed`).
 It’s not wired into the scripts by default; if you prefer that workflow, adapt `scrape_city.py:get_queries()` to read from your Markdown instead of `config.py`.

 ## How It Works
-- `scrape_city.py` calls `jobspy.scrape_jobs` for LinkedIn and Indeed with the configured parameters, concatenates results, applies an optional LinkedIn level filter and column slimming, and writes a per‑city CSV into `Jobs/`.
+- `scrape_city.py` calls `jobspy.scrape_jobs` for LinkedIn and Indeed with the configured parameters, concatenates results, applies filters and column slimming, and writes a per-city CSV into `Jobs/`.
-- `run_all.py` iterates cities from `config.CITIES`, runs `scrape_city.py` for each, collects the CSVs, writes `Jobs/all_jobs.xlsx` with `All` + per‑city sheets, then deletes the CSVs.
+- `run_all.py` iterates cities from `config.CITIES`, runs `scrape_city.py` for each, collects the CSVs, writes an unranked `Jobs/all_jobs.xlsx`, then deletes the CSVs.
+- `rank_jobs.py` reads the workbook, ranks each sheet using the Python rubric (no resume, no AI), creates `Jobs/all_jobs_ranked.xlsx`, and removes the unranked workbook by default.

 ## Tips
 - Fewer filters and a larger `HOURS_OLD` window usually increase results.